So, you're warming up to the idea of making kombucha at home, but not sure exactly what you'll need.

 - Do not use a tight lid.
 In order for your kombucha to ferment effectively, it needs sufficient airflow.
 A tight lid will inhibit this airflow and prevent your kombucha from fermenting properly.

 While by no means required, a few additional supplies that can be helpful while brewing kombucha.

-- A mesh tea ball is handy when using loose tea to brew kombucha.
-Metal tea balls are fine to use, as they will be removed before the scoby and starter tea are added.
+Mesh tea balls come in handy when using loose tea to brew kombucha.
+Metal tea balls are fine to use, as they will be removed before the SCOBY and starter tea are added.